brentyi/vim-fakeclip/README.md

 Vim plugin: Provide pseudo "clipboard" registers

-This is a straight fork or the main repo with the outstanding pull requests merged in -- because I wanted them.
+This fork merges https://github.com/kana/vim-fakeclip/pull/19 with the latest version from upstream (as of January 2020).